Free Curves on Varieties: Elliptically connected varieties

-\n Conversely, we have seen that a rationally connected variety is elliptically connected in Lemma \ref{genusgconnisgconforbiggerg}.
-If on the other hand $X$ is a rationally connected fibration over an elliptic curve $E$ then from Proposition \ref{rcfibrationovercurveiscconnected} we know that it is $E$-connected. } \rem{ In case $k$ was of positive characteristic, using the same methods as in Lemma \ref{cconmrctopointiorcurve} we deduce that for an elliptically connected variety $X$, the tower of the MRC fibration $X \dashrightarrow R^1(X) \dashrightarrow \cdots \dashrightarrow R^n(X)$ terminates with $R^n(X)$ a point or a curve. }
+If $k$ is of positive characteristic, using the same methods as in Lemma \ref{cconmrctopointiorcurve} we deduce that for an elliptically connected variety, the tower of MRC fibrations terminates with a point or a curve.

-We now give an example of a way of constructing elliptically connected varieties over an arbitrary field that are not rationally connected.
-Families of such objects were recently constructed by Bjorn Poonen \cite{poonen} as counterexamples to the sufficiency of the Brauer-Manin obstruction applied to \'etale covers and we outline the construction in the following paragraph.